electricbookworks/paged-design/README.md

 ## Project aims

 This project is a work in progress.
 The aim is to make it easy to create and adapt book designs for use with `paged.js`.
+Currently, `paged.js` and therefore this tool only works properly in Chrome.

 Our default library of Sass partials account for common book features as base styles (e.g. `_bibliography.scss`).
 These partials have a vanilla, non-opinionated design, and can be styled lightly just by setting Sass variables.